Hakowan/hakowan/README.md

 * `metallic`: The metallic-ness of the material.
 It can be a value in [0, 1] range or an attribute name from the current layer's data frame.
 * `size`: The size channel.
 Only used by point and curve marks.
 * `color_map`: The color map.
-Must be one of the predefiend color maps: `viridis`, `turbo`, `coolwarm`, `magma`, `plasma` and `inferno`.
+Must be one of the predefined color maps: `viridis`, `turbo`, `coolwarm`, `magma`, `plasma` and `inferno`.
 * `alpha`: It specifies the transparency of the material.
 (Not yet supported.)
 * `position`: Specifies the vertex positions.
 (Not yet supported.)
-* `normal`: Specifiees the normal attribute to use.
+* `normal`: Specifies the normal attribute to use.
 (Not yet supported.)
 * `uv`: Specifies the uv attribute.
 (Not yet supported.)

 ### Transform

-Transform specifies the transformaiton of the data frame before rendering.
+Transform specifies the transformation of the data frame before rendering.
 It supports the following
 types:

 * Rotation and translation of the geometry as a whole.
 (TODO)
 * Filtering of geometric elements.
 (TODO)
-* Rotation and translaiton of geometric elements.
+* Rotation and translation of geometric elements.
 (TODO)
 * Generation of new geometries such as isoline.
 (TODO)